Osiris-Team/jSQL-Gen/README.md

 ### 🗄 SQL & JDBC
 - The generated SQL code should be compatible with all types of SQL databases.
+- The generated Java (and JDBC) code does not require any third party libraries and should work with Java 8 or higher.
 - Supports all JDBC data types + some extras like enum. ![img.png](img.png)
 - `NULL` is not allowed, instead use the `DEFAULT ''` keyword.
 - Supports DEFAULT for blobs.
 Example: `file BLOB DEFAULT ''`.